Venafi/terraform-provider-venafi/README.md

 For backward compatibility during Terraform state refresh please update to version 0.15.5 or above.

-> :warning: As a part for upgrading our provider to SDK version 2, we dropped for Terraform 0.11 and below.
+> :warning: As a part for upgrading our provider to SDK version 2, we dropped support for Terraform version 0.11 and below.

 1. Declare that the Venafi Provider is required: